marsch/Architecture/evaluations/Connector(Component)QualityGuidelines.md

 Given an object that exists in `other` system, create an object in `this` system.
 See [**ID Linking**](https://github.com/openintegrationhub/architecture/blob/master/evaluations/ComponentQualityGuidelines.md#id-linking) for a definition of corresponding object.
 If no corresponding object exist, this action should do an insert action.
-The component should emit the state of the object after the update/insert.
+The connector should emit the state of the object after the update/insert.

 Example Name: `upsertCustomer`